driesdaems10/website/content/project/nasa/index.md

   caption:
   focal_point: Smart
 slides:
-summary: An international research network to promote and advance the usage of agnet-based modelling in archaeology.
+summary: An international research network to promote and advance the usage of agent-based modelling in archaeology.
 tags:
 - ABM
 - socio-ecological systems